-Choosing a graduation gift requires some imaginative shopping.
 If you’re thinking of ways to celebrate the accomplishments of your son or daughter, consider these graduation book ideas as congratulatory send offs to college or to the real world.
-Don’t forget to take the time to add a few lines of love of your own.
-When your homesick college freshman or frustrated young adult reaches for one of these books in their dorm or first apartment, the words you will have written may matter the most.
+Most, importantly, don’t forget to take the time to add a few lines of love of your own.

 Graduation Book Ideas (With A Bonus Book List for Parents, Too)

 She started writing The ABCs as a gift to her eldest, an off-to-college son, but only got as far as “L is for Love.”
 Fortunately, she completed the rest of the alphabet before it was her daughter’s turn to leave for school.
-This gorgeous volume is filled with life lessons for both sons and daughters.
-Read more of our interview and review here.
+Read more of our interview with Deborah and review here.

 Becky Blades is a super-talented artist who writes with just the right balance of wit and wisdom.
 Her book, now in it’s second edition, is perfect for any young woman in your life (15-25) because of the messages of empowerment, understanding and optimism she so beautifully conveys.
 It is a little manual for life, and who doesn’t need that?
-But her book is even better with some of the back story about her college daughters.
-This slender and beautifully illustrated volume is very much a “mom story” that so many of us can relate to.
 For more about how and why Blades wrote her book, read our interview and review here.

 The writers and editors behind the successful Her Campus website wrote this off-to-college guide for freshmen women.
-Reliable and contemporary, it is ideal for young women who arrive at college every fall with more questions than answers.
 Drawing from the experiences of the 5000 collegiate correspondents at 250 campuses, the book is divided into five parts and, yes, “Staying Safe in College” is the very first section.
-Never preachy, the writers offer resources and checklists to help young women move quickly up the college learning curve as they cover safety, health, relationships, social life, and money/career.
 We interviewed Stephanie Kaplan Lewis, one of the three founders who created Her Campus while they were students at Harvard College, and she told us more about the site and the book here.

 Harlan Cohen is the dean of advice for college-bound kids.
 His New York Times Bestselling book, originally published in 2005, is now in a 6th edition and there is no wonder why.
 Cohen brings a wealth of experience in navigating college based on his 400+ college visits and interviews with more than 1000 students.
-He’s been in the advice business since he was a student at the University of Indiana where he wrote a column, Help Me, Harlan! for the Daily Student.
 This book covers much of what college students might expect with tips spanning day one of freshman year to graduation.
 And, yes, there is a Tip #16 The Naked Roommate.
-“Realize that all people have different comfort levels with themselves and their body.”
 More on this in the book, pages 91-94.

 If you are sending a daughter out into the world, make sure she is tightly gripping a copy of Melissa Kirsch’s book.
-In a single volume, she covers the waterfront of a young woman’s life.
 She calls on experts and her own voluminous research to help dispense practical, even-handed, modern and sometimes humorous advice to the very real challenges young women face.
 It is almost impossible not to love a volume that has a first chapter subtitled, “Real Women Get Pap Smears, Eat Bread, and Negotiate Cease-Fires with Their Full-Length Mirrors.”
 We spoke with Kirsch and found out more about her book which you can read here.

 Author Kelly Williams Brown compiled this New York Times Bestselling guidebook for twenty-somethings who are in the steep part of life’s learning curve.
 One reviewer described Adulting this way: The book “is meant to help her peers navigate the rocky shoals of maturity, to guide those 20-somethings who are just figuring out that radio silence is not an acceptable breakup technique, and food does not spontaneously manifest itself in the refrigerator.”